Complaints and Remedy Policy 2024 - 2027

 7.22 Any extensions are in line with the “comply or explain” principles set out in the Code and clearly communicated to the complainant.

-- Where the issue occurred more that 12 months ago
+- Where the issue occurred more than 12 months ago.

 8.4 Requests from Members of Parliament and Councillors will be addressed as part of a separate policy.
 Where it is clear the request relates to a complaint, we will contact the customer and ask if they wish this to be considered as an official complaint alongside the enquiry.